hyrmn/lc/README.md

 This is a small command-line utility to count lines in text.
 That's it.
 That's all it does.
 Technically, it doesn't even care if it's text.

 There are some counting assumptions that I made.
-Basically, if it shows as a line in my text editor, I want to count it as a line.
-This means a zero-length file has a line count of 1.
-A blank line at the end of a file will count as 1.
+I had originally chosen to have this match my editor's line count.
+That is, if Visual Studio Code shows `x` lines then my logic would also show `x` lines.
+However, I've chosen to follow the behavior of `wc -l`.
+I count carriage returns (`\n`).
+If a file does not end with a carriage return then the last line will not be counted.

+While I'm not sure how I feel about this behavior, it is consistent with other tooling.
+A trailing carriage return is required to get an accurate count.
+Changing this is an exercise left to the reader.

 ## How to Get